-What is the electoral college?
+What is the Electoral College?

-Why does America have an electoral college?
+Why does the U.S. have an Electoral College?

-Arguments for getting rid of the electoral college
+Arguments for getting rid of the Electoral College

 Many critics argue that the electoral college is outdated and doesn’t accurately represent the voice of the people.
 It’s the reason why people say votes in more populated states count less.
-People also argue that the electoral college gives way too much power to people who live in swing states, and that the electoral college makes it harder for third party candidates to win a presidential election.
+People also argue that the Electoral College gives way too much power to people who live in swing states, and that the Electoral College makes it harder for third party candidates to win a presidential election.